rustyshakelford2/LavaFurnace/readme.txt

 (4 is for permissions checks)
 (5 is to show exceptions traps)
 (6 is for detailed building debugging *requires admin build permissions)

+Compatibility=
+(this is a comma seperated list of plugins that lavafurnace should watch out for and try to be compatable with) (use the proper name for the plugins here, the name can be found in the plugin.yml file in their respective jar files)

 ***************************